cgm616/momi/content/about.md

 Who were my family members, and what are their stories?
 Truth be told, I did not know much about the lives of my family members.
 Even my sister, the person with whom I have the most in common, surprised me with what she had to say.
-In between my questions about who these people who shared me genes were, I asked them how they thought about Judaism and how they viewed claims about Asian and Jewish Americans that draw on the model minority stereotype.
+In between my questions about who these people with whom I grew up were, I asked them how they thought about Judaism and how they viewed claims about Asian and Jewish Americans that draw on the model minority stereotype.

-Though some other projects in the class attempted to answer related questions with a more rigorous, varied methodology — for example, interviewing Jewish people in a certain group about their views of the model minority stereotype — my goal for this project was not to provide concrete answers to difficult sociological questions.
+Other projects in the class attempted to answer related questions with a more rigorous methodology — for example, questioning a certain, well-defined group of Jewish people about their views of the model minority stereotype.
+However, my goal for this project was different.
+I did not attempt to provide concrete answers to difficult sociological questions.
 Instead, my goal was to explore, see what I could find, and present what interested me.

 # Who are these people?